 This gave us datasets ranging in size between c.700 and c.24,000 cases, with the smallest dataset focusing on an early help context.
 We completed the analysis for each local authority separately, keeping the datasets separate.
 We prepared the datasets for the model, validated the data and created new ways of summarising or categorising the data.
 Processing the text data involved automatic redaction of personal information and turning the documents into tabular data (which words appear, the topics which summarise the documents and other linguistic features).
 We also extracted from the text 'vulnerabilities' the child was experiencing e.g. food poverty, parental substance abuse (as classified by the Office for the Children's Commissioner) - this painted a richer picture than the structured data alone could.
-The 'raw' data was processed on the local authority IT systems, and in two cases, the pseudonymised data was then analysed 'offsite' at WWCSC offices.
+The 'raw' data was processed on the local authority IT systems, and in at WWCSC offices.
 Local authority colleagues identified two outcomes to predict for their own local authority and in total we predicted eight outcomes: